Many thanks to our esteemed panel of energy management experts who served on the 2021 selection committee.

 She is author of several papers and publications about process optimization, energy efficiency and energy management, and teaches in different postgraduate programs linked to the topics of her specialty.

-Mr. Dessi works at the Australian Department of the Environment and Energy on emissions reduction policies and energy efficiency calculation methods for the industrial and transport sectors.
-Prior to this he served as the lead technical advisor for the former Energy Efficiency Opportunities (EEO) program, a legislated energy assessment and energy management program for large companies.
+Mr. Dessi works at the Australian Department of Industry, Science, Energy and Resources on emissions reduction policies for the transport sector.
+Prior to this, he advised on industrial emissions reduction and energy efficiency calculations and was the lead technical advisor for the former Energy Efficiency Opportunities (EEO) program, a legislated energy assessment and energy management program for large companies.
 This role involved close contact with industry, including reviewing energy assessment plans and energy management systems, with a particular focus on power generation.
-Prior to this he worked in industry policy and economic research roles in government and university sectors.
+Prior to this, he worked in industry policy and economic research roles in government and university sectors.

 In his previous role at the Department of Industry, Mr. Dessi also represented Australia on the Measurement and Verification task group of the Energy Management Working Group, part of the Global Superior Energy Performance partnership under the CEM.
 He has an honours degree in Mechanical and Materials Systems Engineering, and a degree and Postgraduate Diploma in Economics from the Australian National University, and is a Certified Measurement and Verification Professional.